petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/setting-up-claritys-search-pages.md

 ---
 uuid: 40f88570-abf4-44ab-af8c-1374bde0e20d
 ---
-# Understanding and Customizing Search Results Pages
+# Setting Up Clarity's Search Pages

 Clarity wants site visitors to be able to search for and find content quickly and easily.
 This is accomplished by creating good navigation and leveraging Liferay's search features.
 For example, a customer looking for a pair of eyeglasses or sunglasses should be able to navigate the site to find the type of product they are looking for.
 The user might search by keyword or use search categories to filter through the list of products.
 Navigating Clarity's site should match the visitor's expectation for good user experience.